mundschenk-at/avatar-privacy/readme.txt

 Depending on which options you selected, you wouldn't see a change in the way the page looks.
 The changes are visible in the source code though:

-* Don't publish encrypted E-Mail addresses for non-members of gravatar.com: Look at the gravatar image URL of a user without a gravatar.
-The plugin works if the URL looks like "http://1.gravatar.com/avatar/[long MD5 token]?s=68" instead of "http://1.gravatar.com/avatar/[other long MD5 token]?s=68&d=http%3A%2F%2F1.gravatar.com%2Favatar%2F[long MD5 token]%3Fs%3D68&r=PG".
+* Don't publish encrypted e-mail addresses for non-members of Gravatar.com: Look at the gravatar image URL of a user without a gravatar.
+The plugin works if the URL looks like `http://1.gravatar.com/avatar/[long MD5 token]?s=68` instead of `http://1.gravatar.com/avatar/[other long MD5 token]?s=68&d=http%3A%2F%2F1.gravatar.com%2Favatar%2F[long MD5 token]%3Fs%3D68&r=PG`.
 There aren't two URLs in there anymore, only one, and the default URL looks the same for two comments without a gravatar.
-* Let users and commenters opt in or out of using Gravatars: You should see the checkbox on the comment form.
+* Let users and commenters opt in or out of using gravatars: You should see the checkbox on the comment form.
 You need to log out though to see it.
 If you are logged in, you should see a similar checkbox in your user profile in the WordPress backend.

 = I still don't see the checkbox in the comment form!?
 Everything else works. =